Back to blog

 Mistake 9: Losses not recorded

 Negative income?
 Enter it in line 84 of the EÜR form.
 Otherwise you cannot offset that loss against later profits (§ 10d EStG).
 In the first years of self-employment, this loss carry-forward materially lowers your tax bill in the next profitable year.
+A start-up loss from your founding year can still save you real money years later, once the business takes off.

 Mistake 10: Filing late or in the wrong format